Glemhel/F22_CV_NFE/README.md

 Stage 2 is generated image annotation.
 We use [illustration2Vec](https://github.com/rezoo/illustration2vec) proposed by Saito and Matsui [[6]](#6) to tag images with tags we need.

 Stage 3 is image classification.
-For the each attribute we want to be able to control further, we train a SVM for separating latent codes based on some feature.
-This would let us know the vector in which this feature changes in the latent space.
+For each attribute we want to be able to control further, we train a SVM for separating latent codes based on some feature.
+This lets us know the vector in which this feature changes in the latent space.

 ## Results
 Sample generated images, produced by GAN: <br/>